7 Social Media Collaboration Tips to Unlock Your Team’s Productivity

 To make things easy, create a template you can reuse.
 This way, you only need to fill in details for each campaign.

-Sculpt has a detailed social media campaign brief template you can use.
+Sculpt has a detailed social media campaign brief template.
 Check it out.

 A social media campaign brief helps to communicate your expectations for each campaign.